 This post presents detailed information on the infant massage therapist job description, including the key duties, tasks, and responsibilities they commonly perform.

 It also highlights the major requirements that you may be expected to meet to be hired for the infant massage therapist role.

 Infant massage therapists are professionals who have received specialized training to provide massage services on infants.
 They work in pregnancy and post partum support centers, family spa’s, or undertake private practice, etc.

-The job description of an infant massage therapist entails providing services that aid in the development of premature infants, as well as familiarize babies and young children with touch.
+The infant massage therapist job description entails providing services that aid in the development of premature infants, as well as familiarize babies and young children with touch.